Skip to content

 The stunning 40-metre-high Killesberg Tower is an outstanding attraction, a tall observation tower that offers excellent views of the park and its surroundings.

 What are your top picks for things to do in Stuttgart, Germany?
-To read more about other cities and attractions in Germany, feel free to browse through our articles here: Things to do in Frankfurt, Germany, Neuschwanstein Castle: The Mysterious History of Germany’s Most Popular Castle, and Top 5 Music Museums in Germany.
+To read more about other cities and attractions in Germany, browse our articles here: Things to do in Frankfurt, Germany, Neuschwanstein Castle: The Mysterious History of Germany’s Most Popular Castle, and Top 5 Music Museums in Germany.

 Leave a comment